Bash #2 - Functional Command Relay

 , how one would do so?

-A nice way to accomplish this is the following:
+A nice way to accomplish is using the following:

 #!/bin/bash